kompendium-ano/factom-rust-client/tests/readme.md

 # Client test environment

 Initial setup of the wallet environment is required to run many of the tests.
-With factom-walletd running locally use the apporopriate "test-setup" script located in this folder.
+With factom-walletd running locally use the appropriate "test-setup" script located in this folder.

 Otherwise the commands necessary are listed below.
 Factom-cli is required, it can be downloaded from [here](TODO: link github.com/factom/distribution/releases).